The Forgotten Rivalry: The Reds and Dodgers Battle for Supremacy of the ’70s

 That’s because in four trips to the plate, Morgan walked three times and drove in a run with a sacrifice fly.
 He was in the middle of nearly every Cincinnati rally, helping to pad Bench’s RBI total.
 After walking in the first inning, he induced Padre pitcher Mike Corkins into an errant pick-off throw and wound up on third base, from where he’d score on a Bench groundout.
 Then in the fourth inning, the Padres decided to walk Morgan intentionally with runners on second and third, which set up Bench’s two-run single.
 In the sixth, he walked in front of Bench’s homer, though he didn’t score that time because Anderson decided to give him the rest of the afternoon off and pinch-run Chaney, who finished out the game at second base.
 READ MORE ON PLATE COVERAGE.COM

 Posted on April 10, 2017, in MLB Historical Series, The Rest: Everything Baseball, tommy john surgery and tagged bench, cincinnati reds, garvey, Joe Morgan, los angeles dodgers, pete rose.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on The Forgotten Rivalry: The Reds and Dodgers Battle for Supremacy of the ’70s.